-FEHB and TSP elections (TSP catch-up contributions are also included in TSP elections) are employee-initiated via the appropriate form.
-An EBB HR Assistant verifies eligibility, sets the effective date, and obtains certification by an EBB Specialist.
+FEHB and TSP elections are employee-initiated via the appropriate form or via EPP.
+When elections are received via a form, an EBB HR Assistant verifies eligibility, sets the effective date, and obtains certification by an EBB Specialist.
 The EBB HR Assistant then manually inputs the form into HRConnect and verifies the change applied in NFC.
 A second EBB HR Assistant also verifies the document applied in NFC and that the information in NFC is correct.